tielarose/factswise-app/README.md

 ### Seed the database

 If you'd like to be able to log in as an educator and see fake student data, run the following file to seed the database.
-By default, it will create a fake educator with email address tiela.black-law@realschool.org, password 1234.
+By default, it will create a fake educator with email address tiela dot black dash law at real school dot e-d-u, password 1234.

     python3 backend/seed_database.py